 Circumstances such as medical debt, prolonged unemployment, and other issues can force us to ask the American judicial system for debt relief via bankruptcy.
 Your options for getting a federal home loan after these events are far more optimistic than a conventional loan.
 We will skip Chapter 11 information, since individuals rarely file for it, unless it’s in regards to a business.

 For Chapter 7 bankruptcies, your wait times will vary on eligibility for another home loan.
-You’ll wait two years for the VA home loan, two years for the FHA home loan, and three years for the USDA home loan, unless you are able to prove extenuating circumstances and have this wait time shaved down to two years.
+You’ll wait two years for the VA home loan, two years for the FHA home loan, and three years for the USDA home loan, unless you are able to prove extenuating circumstances and have this wait time shaved down to one year.
 A conventional loan will leave you with a four year waiting time, unless you can prove qualifying situations.

 For Chapter 13 bankruptcies, it will coincidentally be 13 months after filing with on time payments for the VA, FHA, and USDA home loan programs.
 With the FHA, you can try to qualify for their Back to Work program, which can bring that wait time down.
 A conventional loan will have you wait two to four years.